Female toplessness in the United States: Ohio

-Ohio law forbids public exposure "private parts".
-But state courts have ruled that "breasts" are not private parts.
-Plus, the Supreme Court of Ohio in City of Bowling Green v.
+Ohio law forbids public exposure of "private parts".
+However, state courts have ruled that "breasts" are not private parts.
+The Supreme Court of Ohio in City of Bowling Green v.
 Bourne (2007) said: "The Court of Appeals merely noted that 'The female breast has traditionally been viewed as an erogenous zone.'
 Citing tradition is not good enough, particularly when used to perpetuate the social inferiority of women by removing their option to choose what any man is allowed to choose."

 Oklahoma

-Despite the 10 Circuit's ruling that women must be treated equally to men, the Oklahoma Attorney General Mike Hunter claims it does not automatically apply to his state and State Representative Jim Olsen said only after a case works its way up Oklahoma state courts and their supreme court comes to the same conclusion will Oklahoma be topfree.
+Despite the 10 Circuit's ruling that women must be treated equally to men, Oklahoma Attorney General Mike Hunter claims it does not automatically apply to his state.
+State Representative Jim Olsen said only after a case works its way up Oklahoma state courts and their state Supreme Court comes to the same conclusion will Oklahoma allow female toplessness.

 Oregon

 Oregon's indecent exposure law criminalizes only nudity that is intended to sexually arouse the public.
 The cities of Portland, Eugene, Ashland and Happy Valley all have local ordinances against exposing genitalia, but not against exposing female breasts.